-5308.
-Nurse-Midwifery Practice I: Primary Care of Women

-(Prerequisites: NURS 5343, NURS 5345; Pre or Corequisite: NURS 5342)

-This course expands knowledge of the professional responsibilities of certified nursemidwives.
-The course then explores theoretical knowledge of the nurse-midwifery management of primary health screening, health promotion, and care of women from the peri-menarchal period through the lifespan, based on professional philosophy, the Hallmarks of Midwifery, and the midwifery management process.
-Building on a scientific foundation in anatomy and physiology, growth and development, epidemiology, nutrition, pharmacology, health education, and bioethics, the student will gain knowledge in primary care.
-Selected diagnostic procedures, non-pharmacologic therapies, and pharmacologic therapies for the treatment of common health problems and deviations from normal will be studied, as well as the introduction of select skills for clinical practice.
-The financial implications and use of information technology in quality driven, value-based primary care will be interwoven throughout the course.
-Clinical skills will be practiced in the SimLife Center on campus.
+NURS 5308 Nurse-Midwifery I: Primary Care of Women (3:3:0,0) Prerequisites NURS 5343 & 5345; NURS 5342 may be a Prerequisite or Corequisite.
+N-M I expands on professional responsibilities of nurse-midwives and explores theoretical knowledge of midwifery management of primary health screening, promotion, and care of women through the lifespan, based on professional philosophy, hallmarks, and standards.
+Building on a health sciences foundation, the student will learn diagnostics and therapeutics for common health problems and deviations from normal.
+Cost and quality will be interwoven throughout.
+Guided skills practice will occur during a week at the campus simulation center.

-5309.
-Foundations of the Well Child (3:3:0 O)

-This course is designed to explore growth and development of children from birth to young adulthood as a foundation for pediatric nurse practitioner practice.
+NURS 5309 Foundations of the Well Child (3:3:0,0) Prerequisites: N5342, N5345, and N5343.
+Prerequisite or Corequisite: N5320.
+This course provides an overview of major concepts, theories, and research related to human development from birth to young adulthood as a foundation for APRN practice.
 The course will focus on age specific milestones and implications for counseling, disease prevention, and health promotion based on national guidelines.
-This course will include significant influences on growth and development such as: nutrition, genetic/genomics, psychosocial, socioeconomic, cultural, and spiritual influences.
+Significant attention will be placed on the exploration of growth and development, nutrition, genetic/genomics, psychosocial, socioeconomic, cultural and spiritual influences.

-5312.
-Foundations for Advanced Practice Nursing Role

-This didactic course explores the Advanced Practice Registered Nurse (APRN) role, including the evolution of the role, current and continuing issues relevant to advanced practice nursing, and clinical practice.
+NURS 5312 Foundations for Advanced Practice Nursing Role (3:3:0,0) This didactic course explores the Advanced Practice Registered Nurse (APRN) role, including the evolution of the role, current and continuing issues relevant to advanced practice nursing and clinical practice.

-5313.
-Leadership in Nursing Education I: The Role of the Nurse Educator (3:3:0 O)

-(Prerequisite: Enrollment in the Nursing Education track) This course focuses on the nurse educator role in multiple settings through the foundational components of learning principles, pedagogical approaches, scholarship and legal and ethical issues in education.
+NURS 5313 Leadership in Nursing Education I: The Role of the Nurse Educator (3:3:0,0) The course focuses on the nurse educator role in multiple settings through the foundational components of learning principles, pedagogical approaches, scholarship and legal and ethical issues in education.

-5315.
-Leadership in Nursing Education II: Best Practices for Curriculum Development and Program Evaluation (3:3:0 O)

-(Pre or Corequisite enrollment in NURS 5313) This course focuses on the concepts and components of course development, implementation, evaluation, and revision in academic, continuing nursing education, or staff development settings will be emphasized as critical elements of the nurse educator role.
+NURS 5315 Leadership in Nursing Education II: Best Practices in Assessment & Measurement (3:3:0,0) (Prerequisite or concurrent enrollment: 5314) This course focuses on concepts and components of course development, implementation, evaluation, and revision in academic, continuing nursing education, or staff development settings will be emphasized as critical elements of the nurse educator role.

-5316.
-Leadership in Nursing Education III: Best Practices in Assessment & Measurement (3:3:0 O)

-(Pre or Corequisite enrollment in NURS 5315) This course focuses on measurement theory and its practical application in assessment of learning outcomes.
-Didactic, clinical, and simulation learning environments are evaluated.
+NURS 5316 Leadership in Nursing Education III: Best Practices for Assessment and Measurement (3:3:0,0) (Prerequisite or concurrent enrollment in NURS 5315) This course focuses on measurement theory and its practical application in assessment of learning outcomes.
+Didactic, clinical and simulation learning environments are evaluated.

-5317.
-Comprehensive Clinical Care (CL) (3:2:3 O)

-(Prerequisite: Enrollment in the Nursing Education track) Utilizing knowledge and skills from the core curriculum, this course builds on the opportunity for the nurse educator to employ the skills of risk analysis, complex care planning with multiple disciplines, skillful use of technology for care coordination as well as efficient use of resources for quality patient care, staff, and student development.
+NURS 5317 Comprehensive Clinical Care (3:3:0,0) (Prerequisite: MSN student enrolled in the Nursing Education track) Utilizing knowledge and skills from the core curriculum, this course builds on the opportunity for the nurse educator to employ the skills of risk analysis, complex care planning with multiple disciplines, skillful use of technology for care coordination as well as efficient use of resources for quality patient care, staff and student development.